How did we get here?

 13. Share news when you have it

 We’ve got on to social media and shared our news as we’ve been getting it.
-We’re now going to make this blog a monthly occurrence now to share each new chapter of our exciting adventure as it ramps up a little now.
-From the first round sign in, through to the building project, a lot is about to happen, hopefully through to having an operational brewery and a super-dooper launch party can invite you all along to.
+We’re going to make this blog a monthly occurrence to share each new chapter of our exciting adventure as it ramps up a little more.
+From the first round sign in, through to the building project, a lot is about to happen, hopefully through to having an operational brewery and a super-dooper launch party we can invite you all along to.